FormerLurker/ArcWelderLib/readme.md

 * Default: Disabled
 * Short Parameter: -z
 * Long Parameter: --allow-3d-arcs
-* Example: ```ArcWelder --allow-3d-arcs```
+* Example: ```ArcWelder "C:\thing.gcode" --allow-3d-arcs```

 ### Allow Travel Arcs
-This option allows G2/G3 commands to be generated when for travel moves.
+This option allows G2/G3 commands to be generated when for travel moves (moves without any extrusion).
 In general, most travel moves will not be converted for the average 3D print.
 However, for plotters or CNC, or certain slicers that perform wipe actions while retracting, this feature can be useful.
 This is an experimental option.

+Note:  When using the allow-travel-arcs option, you will see separate statistics for the travel move conversion, or a message indicating that no travel moves were converted.

 * Type: Flag
 * Default: False
 * Short Parameter: -y
 * Long Parameter: --allow-travel-arcs
-* Example: ```ArcWelder --allow-travel-arcs```
+* Example: ```ArcWelder "C:\thing.gcode" --allow-travel-arcs```

 ### Allow Dynamic Precision
 Not all gcode has the same precision for X, Y, and Z parameters.
 Enabling this option will cause the precision to grow as ArcWelder encounters gcodes with higher precision.
 This may increase gcode size somewhat, depending on the precision of the gcode commands in your file.

 **Important Note**: This option used to be the default, but in some cases I've seen files with unusually high precision.
 If it gets too high, the resulting gcode may overrun the gcode buffer size, causing prints to fail.
 For that reason, this option has been disabled by default.
 I've only seen a few cases where this happens, and it's always been due to custom start/end gcode with extremely high precision.
+See the Maximum Gcode Length section for more details.

 * Type: Flag
 * Default: Disabled
 * Short Parameter: -d
 * Long Parameter: --allow-dynamic-precision
-* Example: ```ArcWelder --allow-dynamic-precision```
+* Example: ```ArcWelder "C:\thing.gcode" --allow-dynamic-precision```

 ### Default XYZ Precision
 ArcWelder outputs fixed precision for X, Y, Z, I, and J parameters.
 99% of the time the default of 3 decimal places is just fine.
 If you need (want) more or less precision, you can alter this value.
-In general, I do not recommend a value below 3 or above 5.

-Note that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
+Note: that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
 It will grow if Arc Welder encounters gcode commands with a higher precision.

+**Important Note**: Some firmware isn't capable of executing gcodes that are too long.
+Increasing the precision will produce longer gcodes.
+See the Maximum Gcode Length section for more details.

 * Type: Value (integer decimal places)
 * Default: 3 (3 decimals, example: 1.001)
+* Restrictions: Allowed values are 3, 4, 5, or 6.
 * Short Parameter: -x=<integer_value>
 * Long Parameter: --default-xyz-precision=<integer_value>
-* Example: ```ArcWelder --default-xyz-precision=5```
+* Example: ```ArcWelder "C:\thing.gcode" --default-xyz-precision=5```

 ### Default E Precision
 Arc Welder outputs fixed precision for the E parameter (extruder travel).
 99% of the time the default of 5 decimal places is what you want.
 If you need (want) more or less precision, you can alter this value.
 In general, I do not recommend a value below 3 or above 5.

 Note, that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
 It will grow if Arc Welder encounters gcode commands with a higher precision.

+**Important Note**: Some firmware isn't capable of executing gcodes that are too long.
+Increasing the precision will produce longer gcodes.
+See the Maximum Gcode Length section for more details.

 * Type: Value (integer decimal places)
 * Default: 5 (5 decimals, example: 1.00001)
+* Restrictions: Allowed values are 3, 4, 5, or 6.
 * Short Parameter: -e=<integer_value>
 * Long Parameter: --default-e-precision=<integer_value>
-* Example: ```ArcWelder --default-e-precision=3```
+* Example: ```ArcWelder "C:\thing.gcode" --default-e-precision=3```

 ### Firmware Compensation
 **Important**: Do **NOT** enable firmware compensation unless you are sure you need it!
 Print quality and compression will suffer if it is enabled needlessly.